oluadeleye/website/readme.md

 # My Website.
-This practice for using Github.
+This practice for using Github